 After my meal, I settled back to listen to some music and stare out of the bank of beautiful Dreamliner windows next to my seat – something I never tire of!

 Before long, the coastline of New Zealand’s North Island came into view, and we descended quickly into Auckland airport.

 Verdict: LATAM Sydney to Auckland business class

-While the hard product and service isn’t amongst the best in the sky, LATAM delivers a solid and spacious offering for your next trans-Tasman treck.
-It’s not a patch on the exceptional Air New Zealand dreamliner business class, but it’s a cut above a Qantas or Virgin 737 any day of the week.
+While the hard product and service aren’t amongst the best in the sky, LATAM delivers a solid and spacious offering for your next trans-Tasman treck.
+It’s not a patch on the exceptional Air New Zealand Dreamliner business class, but it’s a cut above a Qantas or Virgin 737 any day of the week.
 And for the price, it’s simply unbeatable!